jcai8649/coinscout/README.md

 - Add sorting options to sort cryptocurrencies based on biggest gains/losses
 - Convert cryptocurrency to other countries' monetary values
 - Store data in a server database such as MongoDB

+License
+This project is licensed under the MIT License